bridgesense/dotfiles/README.md

 * `Ctrl-o`: Old cursor position this is a standard mapping but very useful, so included here
 * `Ctrl-i`: opposite of Ctrl-O (again, this is standard)
 * `,gf`: same as vim normal gf (go to file)
+* `,ag`: Grep command line using Silver Searcher and Fzf
+* `,ad`: search for term in directory of current file
-* `,aw`: Search the current word under the cursor and show results in quickfix window
+* `,aw`: Search the current word under the cursor
 * `,hl`: toggle search highlight on and off
-* `,ag`: Grep command line, type between quotes.
-Uses Ag Silver Searcher.
 * `Ctrl-x`,`Ctrl-z`: Cycle positions (or standard vim `:cn`: and `:cp`)
 * `//`: clear the search
 * `,mc`: mark this word for MultiCursor (like sublime).
 Use `Ctrl-n`: (next), `Ctrl-p`: (prev), `Ctrl-x`(skip) to add more cursors, then do normal vim things like edit the word.